Max094Reikeb/Max094Reikeb/README.md

 ### Hello there 👋
 - 🌱 I’m currently learning Java.
-- 💬 Fan of Super Heroes, Minecraft and Pokemon.
+- 💬 Fan of Super Heroes, Star Wars, Harry Potter, Minecraft and Pokemon.
 - 📫 How to reach me: Discord - Player Max = new Steve();#3833
 - ⚡ I love junk food and Tacos!